-If you are self-employed, a Defined Benefit Plan is a powerful tool.
-In fact, for the right business owner, there is no other tool quite like it.
+If you are self employed or a small business owner, a Defined Benefit Plan is a powerful tool.
+In fact, in the right situation, there is no other tool quite like it.

-Here are 14 reasons to set up a Self-Employed Defined Benefit Plan in 2020:
+Here are 14 reasons to set up a Self Employed Defined Benefit Plan in 2023:

-If you are self-employed, a Defined Benefit Plan significantly reduces your taxes WHILE you save for your OWN retirement.
+If you are self employed or a small business owner, a Defined Benefit Pension Plan significantly reduces your taxes WHILE you save for your OWN retirement.

 Although other retirement vehicles also allow this, Defined Benefit Plans have contribution limits that are significantly higher than other retirement options.
-For example, an IRA only permits an annual deduction of $7,000, and a SEP limits deductions to $57,000 per year.
-By contrast, someone who is self-employed may contribute $100,000 to $250,000+ per year in a Defined Benefit Plan.
+For example, an IRA only permits an annual deduction of $7,500, and a SEP limits deductions to $66,000 per year.
+By contrast, someone who is self employed may contribute $100,000 to $250,000+ per year in a Defined Benefit Plan.

 Obviously, business owners want contribution flexibility.
-Often, the self-employed use this flexibility to take advantage of higher cash flow or reduce taxation when income is higher.
-In that case, the business owner may make larger Defined Benefit contributions to decrease income tax.
-Commonly, the self-employed may adopt a Plan in a very strong year and front-load the contribution stream to more closely match tax deductions with expected income.
+Often, the self employed use this flexibility to take advantage of higher cash flow or reduce taxation when income is higher.
+In that case, the small business owner may make larger Defined Benefit contributions to decrease income tax.
+Commonly, the self employed may adopt a Plan in a very strong year and front-load the contribution stream to more closely match tax deductions with expected income.
 Varying contributions based on business income can be a powerful strategy to minimize taxable income over the duration of the Plan.

 In addition to allowing significant deductible contributions, Defined Benefit assets grow tax-deferred.
 In other words, a business owner is not taxed each year on investment gains.
 Instead, funds are not taxed until distributed from the Plan.

-Upon retirement or termination of the Plan, the business owner may receive Defined Benefit assets in a single sum distribution, which he or she can roll over to an IRA for continued tax-deferral.
+Upon retirement or termination of the Plan, the small business owner may receive Defined Benefit assets in a single sum distribution, which he or she can roll over to an IRA for continued tax deferral.
 Taxation occurs only when the retiree takes distributions from the IRA.

-For someone who is self-employed, Defined Benefit Plans allow for massive contributions.
-But what if a Defined Benefit Plan isn’t enough?
-Is there a way for a business owner to contribute even more?
+For someone who is self employed, Defined Benefit Plans allow for massive contributions.
+But what if a Pension Plan isn’t enough?
+Is there a way for a small business owner to contribute even more?

 Of course, the spouse’s deductible contribution will depend on a variety of factors, but the potential to increase, and even double, an already large deduction is powerful!
 For a business owner and spousal employee near retirement, total Defined Benefit and 401(k) contributions could be as high as $900k+ if contributions are “front-loaded”.

 Unlike SEPs or 401(k) Plans, employer contributions in Defined Benefit Plans are NOT limited to 25% of compensation.
-Since this limit does not apply to Defined Benefit Plans, a much higher contribution is possible for a given level of compensation, providing more flexibility than other retirement vehicles.
+Since this limit does not apply to Pension Plans, a much higher contribution is possible for a given level of compensation, providing more flexibility than other retirement vehicles.

-As mentioned, the 25% compensation limit doesn’t apply to Defined Benefit Plans like it does for SEPs and 401(k) Plans.
+As mentioned, the 25% compensation limit doesn’t apply to Defined Benefit Plans as it does for SEPs and 401(k) Plans.

 This flexibility allows for payment of lower reasonable wages to achieve a given contribution objective.
 Since payroll taxes are a function of wages paid, a lower salary results in lower payroll taxes.

-Thus, Defined Benefit Plans not only provide substantially higher income tax savings than other retirement vehicles, they also may result in lower payroll taxes.
+Thus, Defined Benefit Pension Plans not only provide substantially higher income tax savings than other retirement vehicles, but they also may result in lower payroll taxes.

-Defined Benefit Plans allow for massive contributions, particularly for the self-employed person near retirement age.
-This is because, regardless of their current age, a business owner can fund towards an age-62 balance of $2.9 million in only 10 years.
+Defined Benefit Plans allow for massive contributions, particularly for the self employed person near retirement age.
+This is because, regardless of their current age, a business owner can fund towards an age-62 balance of $3.4 million in only 10 years.

-Funding to a such a large balance in a short time period is an opportunity not permitted in other retirement arrangements.
-For example, 401(k) plans only permit small “catch up” contributions of $6,500 per year.
+Funding to such a large balance in a short time period is an opportunity not permitted in other retirement arrangements.
+For example, 401(k) plans only permit small “catch up” contributions of $7,500 per year.

-However, Defined Benefit Plans allow a business owner to quickly make up for lost time.
-Specifically, deductible contributions are permitted such that an age-62 balance of $2.9 million can be accumulated in only 10 years.
-For someone who is 50 years old, this can mean annual contributions of approximately $250,000 per year for 10 years.
+However, Defined Benefit Plans allow a small business owner to quickly make up for lost time.
+Specifically, deductible contributions are permitted such that an age-62 balance of $3.4 million can be accumulated in only 10 years.
+For someone who is 50 years old, this can mean annual contributions of approximately $250,000 per year for 10 years, assuming a 5% rate of return.
 If the owner’s spouse also is an employee, the permissible contribution could potentially double.